brimdata/zed/cmd/zar/README.md

 it does provide a nice way to do many types of graph queries that could prove useful for your archive analytics.

-For example, to build an searchable edge list comprising communicating IP addresses, run the following commands to a create a multi-key search index keyed by all unique instances of IP address pairs (in both directions) where each index includes a count of the occurrences.
+For example, to build a searchable edge list comprising communicating IP addresses, run the following commands to a create a multi-key search index keyed by all unique instances of IP address pairs (in both directions) where each index includes a count of the occurrences.
 ```
 zar zq -o forward.zng "id.orig_h != null | put from=id.orig_h,to=id.resp_h | count() by from,to" _
 zar zq -o reverse.zng "id.orig_h != null | put from=id.resp_h,to=id.orig_h | count() by from,to" _
-zar zq -o directed-pairs.zng "count() by from,to" forward.zng reverse.zng
+zar zq -o directed-pairs.zng "sum(count) as count by from,to" forward.zng reverse.zng
 zar zdx -o graph -k from,to directed-pairs.zng
 ```
 > (Note: there is a small change we can make to zql to do this with one `zar zq`